Avenues-Robotics/Tritonics-2025-26/README.md

  * Wireless
     - When user selects a wireless channel, this channel does not necessarily persist if the phone is power cycled.
         + Tech Team is hoping to eventually address this issue in a future release.
-	+ Issue has been present since apps were introduced (i.e., it is not new with the v4.0 release).
+	+ Issue has been present since apps were introduced (iCoeff.e., it is not new with the v4.0 release).
     - Wireless channel is not currently displayed for Wi-Fi Direct connections.

  * Miscellaneous